Why you should consider putting your house into a trust

 If you want to hold your property in a trust, you’ll first need to create one.
 To create a revocable, living trust, you’ll need to choose a successor trustee who’ll take control of the trust once you pass away.
 You’ll also need to name your beneficiaries.

-You can choose anyone to be your successor trustee, but just be sure they’re someone you can count on.
-If your estate is fairly complex, you might choose an attorney, trust company or other professional to be your successor.
+You can choose anyone to be your successor trustee.
+That being said, just be sure they’re someone you can count on.
+If your estate is fairly complex, you might choose an attorney, financial advisor, accountant, trust company, or other professional to be your successor.

 Still not sure whether to put your home in a trust?
 Let’s look specifically at some of the pros and cons of choosing this option.

-Additionally, if the trust only holds your house, you’ll still have other assets that need to go through the probate process, so you can’t truly bypass probate completely.
-As we’ve already noted, putting your house into a trust can also make refinancing more difficult, so if you’re planning a rate-and-term or cash-out refinance soon, you might want to hold off on establishing your trust.
+• Can make refinancing harder: Putting your house into a trust can also make refinancing more difficult.
+If you’re planning a rate-and-term refinance or cash-out refinance soon, you might want to hold off on establishing your trust.

-Preparing for life after your death is never easy, but knowing you’ve made arrangements for your assets to be passed to your heirs once you’re gone can give you invaluable peace of mind.
+Preparing for what happens after your death is never easy, but knowing you’ve made arrangements for your assets to be passed to your heirs once you’re gone can give you invaluable peace of mind.

-Because estate and trust laws vary from state to state, it’s always a good idea to consult an attorney as you begin to create an estate plan.
+Because estate and trust laws vary from state to state, it’s always a good idea to consult an attorney who specializes in estate planning and is well-versed in the laws of your state as you begin to create an estate plan.

 Before moving forward in the legal process, be sure your mortgage loan is squared away.
 Refinancing may be an option you’ll want to consider before putting your house in a trust.
 Explore your refinance options to see what you qualify for or talk with one of our Home Loan Experts today.